-3.7 Standards
+2.7 Standards

-A cylinder containing 20 to 40 ppm NO in N2 with less than 1.0 ppm NO2 is used as the concentration standard.
-The cylinder must be traceable to a National Institute of Standards and Technology (NIST) NO in N2 Standard Reference Material or NO2 Standard Reference Material.
+A cylinder containing 10 to 20 ppm NO in N2 with less than 1.0 ppm NO2 is used as the concentration standard for verifications, calibrations and audits.
+An additional cylinder containing 2 to 3 ppm NO in N2 is used as the concentration standard for low end audit levels.
+Cylinders must be traceable to a National Institute of Standards and Technology (NIST) NO in N2 Standard Reference Material or NO2 Standard Reference Material.
 Procedures for certifying the NO cylinder (working standard) against a NIST traceable NO or NO2 standard and for determining the amount of NO2 impurity are given in EPA Publication NO. EPA-006/4-75-003, "Technical Assistance Document for the Chemiluminescence Measurement of Nitrogen Dioxide."
 In addition, the procedure for the certification of a NO working standard against a NIST traceable NO standard and determination of the amount of NO2 impurity in the working standard is reproduced here.
 The cylinder should be recertified on a regular basis as determined by the local quality control program.